 Ingredients

-2 ¼ cups Éban’s GF AP flour blend
+2 ¼ cups Éban’s Bakehouse GF AP Flour Blend

-2 sticks unsalted butter, softened to room temperature
+2 sticks Unsalted Butter, softened to room temperature (8 ounces)

 1. Preheat oven to 375 degrees F.